 We started our day in the Somme at Peronne where we visited the Historial de la Grande Guerre museum which set the tone for our two days touring the WWI battlefields.

-I had made some notes from my father's war record which I showed our guide Tim.
+I had made some notes from my father's war record which I showed to our guide Tim Thurlow.
 As a result Tim very kindly made a small detour through Ginchy which is where my father was wounded on the 15th September 1916.
 I was told that Edward Tennant, the nephew of Prime Minister Arthur Balfour, also in the Grenadier Guards, was killed in the same battle on the day my father was wounded.
 This day was also when the British introduced tanks into the war.
 The following map shows the location of Ginchy.

 We then visited Delville Wood, known as Devil’s Wood, where the South Africans fought their deadliest ever battle in WWI.
 Delville Wood is now the resting place of the South Africans who gave their lives in order to preserve freedom.
 This cemetery was special to me as I was born in South Africa.
 Delville Wood is also the grave of thousands of British and German soldiers.